seajupiter/purelisp/README.md

 - Functions can be returned as results from functions.
 - Functions can be stored in data structures.
 - Closures automatically capture references to variables from their defining environment.
-- Partial application is supported (calling a function with fewer arguments than it expects returns a new function).
+- Partial application is supported in interpreting mode (calling a function with fewer arguments than it expects returns a new function).

-### Recursion

-PureLisp supports recursion through the `letfun` special form, which binds a function that can call itself.
-Recursive functions defined with `letfun` have proper lexical scoping, allowing them to reference variables from their enclosing environment.

 ## Examples